cockroachdb/docs/v2.1/explain-analyze.md

 ## Example

-`EXPLAIN ANALYZE (DISTSQL)` will execute the query and generate a physical query plan with execution statistics.
+`EXPLAIN ANALYZE (DISTSQL)` will execute the query and generate a physical query plan with execution statistics:

 {% include copy-clipboard.html %}
 ~~~ sql